kalvapradyumnareddy/Notes/README.md

 # Notes
+Agic

->> When you delete the pods in  a deployment which are in backend pools of AGIC
+ --When you delete the pods in  a deployment which are in backend pools of AGIC

->>You will get 502 bad gateway.
+--You will get 502 bad gateway.

->>Delete the service and apply the service will give you back the healthy page
+--Delete the service and apply the service will give you back the healthy page